The Best Methods to Remove Graffiti

 How to remove Graffiti from plastic

 You can try wiping the plastic with a light penetrating oil.
-We advise you not to use paint thinners on plastic as it can soften it, causing it to misshape, discolour or can result in a permanent stickiness on the surface.
-You can try painting over the plastic if neither of these options
+We advise you not to use paint thinners on plastic as it can soften it, causing it to misshape, discolour or can result in permanent stickiness on the surface.
+You can try painting over the plastic if neither of these options work, however, the best way to remove graffiti from plastic is by using Graffiti Go.
+Apply, wait and wash off!

 How to remove Graffiti from masonry